 The first tab of the goal designer is simply an overview of what a goal is, and where it sits in the strategic plan.

-When you create a goal in Cascade, you will be asked how that goal ‘contributes’ to other things that are happening in the organisation.
+When you create a goal in Cascade, you will be asked how that goal ‘contributes’ to other things that are happening in the organization.
 The Contribute tab in the Goal Designer will present you with a list of suggested Goals to which this one could align and contribute to.
 The list will depend on who you are, where in the system you are, and what type of Goal it is.

 - Have a Role outside the top 2 org chart levels, you’ll just see your direct Manager’s Goals.